All things are lessons God would have me learn.

 Response to temptation: Whenever pain seems real, whenever you feel apprehension, care, terror, or distress.

-Remember that "there is a way to look on everything that lets it be to you another step to Him, and to salvation of the world" (13:1).
-Then repeat, "I will forgive, and this will disappear" or"Forgive, and you will see this differently."
-These words "give you power over all events that seem to have been given power over you" (6:3).
-They "release all minds from bondage" (6:2).
-They are the key to Heaven's gate.
+Remember that “there is a way to look on everything that lets it be to you another step to Him and to salvation of the world” (15:1).
+Then repeat, “I will forgive, and this will disappear” or “Forgive, and you will see this differently.”
+These words “give you power over all events which seem to have been given power over you” (8:3).
+They “release all minds from bondage” (8:2).
+They are the key to Heaven’s gate.

 The central thought of this lesson sounds similar to things said in many spiritual teachings: There is a lesson in everything, if we are open to see it and to learn.
 But the meaning here is quite different.
 Many people believe that every event, even every adversity, carries some meaning for us.
 “What is the lesson in this for me?” is the natural question when something seems to go wrong.
 If we follow this line of thinking, we can spend a great deal of our time trying to figure out the answer to that question, over and over, and we can become quite puzzled at times when we cannot seem to find what “the lesson” is.